-An email detailing the development changes to include a multi-storey car park on the existing car park adjacent to Building J, the updated assessment status and an invitation to survey was sent to each of the RAPs on 21 April 2020.
+An email detailing the development changes, updated assessment status and an invitation to survey was sent to each of the RAPs on 21 April 2020.
 Representatives of Metropolitan LALC and Barking Owl Corporation participated in the archaeological survey with AMBS.